Realty Income: Reliable Dividends Are Not Overrated

 For GNL, the following slide provides some insight into where it stands with its debt.

 The first thing that jumps out at me is that the percentage of debt by currency isn't very well aligned to where assets are located.
 GNL has 50% of its assets in the US, but just under 20% of its debt is in dollars.
 20% of assets are located in the U.K. but 34% of its debt is denominated in the local currency.
-And with 30% of its assets in Euro-zone Europe, 47% of its debt is denominated in Euros.
+And with 30% of its assets in eurozone Europe, 47% of its debt is denominated in euros.
 Since these loans are all mortgages, I suspect that the lower rates are a product of those countries.
 Since Realty Income with its BBB+ investment grade credit rating is paying 4.9% on its mortgages in the US, I can't see that GNL will be able to do better than that.
 And carrying 50% more mortgages on its European assets, I don't see how it would be able to borrow more against them to then buy properties in the US.
-Another issue with this misalignedmnet of debt and assets is that this will increase the amounts that need to be hedged.
+Another issue with this misalignment of debt and assets is that this will increase the amounts that need to be hedged.

 What is a good price?

-I last wrote about O on May 5 th.
+I last wrote about O on May 5th.
 While the share price has gone on a bit of a roll coaster ride, it is back at about the same level as it was a month ago.
 I also see no changes in Realty Income's operations that would justify a change in valuation, so I will just repeat a screen shot of the calculator from my previous article.

 I do think the current price is a good one.
 Below is a screen shot from my broker showing my transactions with O over the last month.